tarwn/lessthandot-hugo/blogs/content/posts/2009-12-22-applying-kanban-to-it-processes-part-4.md

 ### Visual Board 1

 For visualization and tracking purposes, the team expands several steps into sub-steps.
-The Requirements and Design step has been defined as a series of three sub-steps, with the last step being a &#8216;ready&#8217; step that indicates tasks that developers can pick up and begin developing on.
-Development has been split into two distinct sub-steps, a &#8216;working&#8217; step and a &#8216;completed&#8217; step.
-Items in the &#8216;completed&#8217; sub-step are available for QA to pick up and test.
+The Requirements and Design step has been defined as a series of three sub-steps, with the last step being a &#8216;ready' step that indicates tasks that developers can pick up and begin developing on.
+Development has been split into two distinct sub-steps, a &#8216;working' step and a &#8216;completed' step.
+Items in the &#8216;completed' sub-step are available for QA to pick up and test.

 <div style="text-align: center; font-size: .8em; margin-bottom: 1em;">
   <img src="http://www.tiernok.com/LTDBlog/KanbanPt4_VisBoard_4a.png" title="Initial Process Steps" /><br /> The first Visual Board
 </div>

 The team uses a large magnetic whiteboard as the canvas for their Kanban board.
-Rather than use swim-lanes to visualize work in progress, they create &#8216;buckets&#8217; on the board that have a places for tasks and for a magnetic holder with the team member&#8217;s picture.
+Rather than use swim-lanes to visualize work in progress, they create &#8216;buckets' on the board that have a places for tasks and for a magnetic holder with the team member's picture.
 For example, when the team architect is gathering requirements for a task they place their picture in the requirements area with the task they are currently working on.
 The project manager has donated a set of colorful animal stamps which the team members will use to stamp tasks as they complete them, enabling the rest of the team to easily track who has worked on a task.
 This allows the QA or a follow-up developer to easily communicate back to the original developer without any complex tracking mechanisms.

 <div style="text-align: center; font-size: .8em; margin-bottom: 1em;">
   <img src="http://www.tiernok.com/LTDBlog/KanbanPt4_VisBoard_4b.png" title="Upadted with Kanban Limits" /><br /> Kanban Limits